Home

 After 1870 the nunnery was confiscated by the Italian government; currently it houses a department of the Finance Ministry; the building has been slightly modified: the steps leading to the entrance are no longer curved and the fence and its portal have been redesigned.
 At the end of the street, some buildings which surrounded Torre de' Capocci have been pulled down.
 Overall this corner of Rome very near S. Maria Maggiore has retained a rather peaceful atmosphere.

-(left) Central part of the casino; (right) a window with a decoration including quince flowers and fruits, heraldic symbol of the Sforza
+(left) Central part of the casino; (right) a window with a decoration including quince flowers and fruits, heraldic symbol of the Sforza, which can be noticed also in some halls of Palazzo Barberini

-The nuns completed a renovation of the building in 1740, but they did not delete all the references to the former owners of the building and the Italian state in turn did not delete the references to the nuns.
-The image used as background for this page shows a detail of the fence portal where the coat of arms of the Italian Kingdom was added below an existing decoration.
+The nuns completed a renovation of the building in 1740, but they did not delete all the references to the former owners of the building and the Italian State in turn did not delete the references to the nuns.
+The image used as background for this page shows a detail of the fence portal where the coat of arms of the Italian Kingdom was added below an existing decoration (one of the many laughing masks which smile from Roman buildings and monuments).

-(left/centre) Flaming vases and heart, symbols of the Congregation of S. Filippo Neri; (right) a quince (?)
+(left/centre) Flaming vases and hearts, symbols of the Congregation of St. Philip Neri; (right) a quince (?)

 (left) Taller tower; (right) lower tower and the street leading to the nunnery

 Between the XIth and the early XVth century the authority of the popes was so weak that Rome was partitioned among some important families who built defence towers to protect the area of the city they controlled.
-These two towers are named after the Capocci, who owned them in the XVth century.
-They were probably built with material taken from nearby Terme di Traiano.
+These two towers were most likely part of a castle and are named after the Capocci, who owned them in the XIIIth century (Cardinal Pietro Capocci founded the Hospital of S. Antonio Abate not far from the towers).
+The small town of S. Angelo was one of the Capocci fiefdoms.
+The towers were probably built with material taken from nearby Terme di Traiano.

 Excerpts from Giuseppe Vasi 1761 Itinerary related to this page: